SmartDBSolutions/data-engineering-portfolio/general-hospital-de/README.md

 7. Azure Active Directory and Azure Key Vault: To enhance security access to the different data in the cloud.

-To achieve this, we'll leverage a powerful combination of Azure services:
+To achieve this, a number of Azure services and structures are utilized:

+Resource Group - All the services used in the solutions are created and grouped together logically for lifecycle maintenance.

 Azure Data Factory (ADF):
-Our data movement workhorse, ADFseamlessly extracts data from the on-premise database.
+Our data movement workhorse, ADF seamlessly extracts data from the on-premise database.

+Azure Data Lake Storage Gen2 (ADLS Gen2):
+A highly scalable storage solution for the raw (bronze layer), processed (silver layer) and ready for loading (gold).

 Azure Key Vault:
-The guardian of secrets, Key Vault securely storessensitive information like passwords.
+The Key Vault securely stores sensitive information like passwords.

 Azure Synapse Analytics (Synapse):
-Our cloud-based datawarehouse, optimized for querying and analyzing the transformeddata.
+A cloud-based data warehouse that is optimized for querying and analyzing the transformed data.
+The Azure Synapse Workspace provides a unified environment for interacting with Synapse Analytics.

 Power BI:
-The king of data visualization, Power BI lets us createinteractive reports and dashboards to gain insights from the data.
+Power BI lets us create interactive reports and dashboards to gain insights from the data.

-Setting the Stage:
-The first step is creating the necessary resources within Azure.
-We'll utilizea Resource Group to logically group all the services needed for this

-This is the conductor of our data pipeline,orchestrating the data movement process.
-Azure Data Lake Storage Gen2 (ADLS Gen2):

-This serves as ourlanding zone in the cloud, a highly scalable storage solution for theraw data.

-Azure Synapse Workspace:
-This workspace provides a unifiedenvironment for interacting with Synapse Analytics.

 ![Architecture Diagram](https://github.com/SmartDBSolutions/data-engineering-portfolio/blob/91c72cfd4406114a3bf326259af5d1aa00d5d797/general-hospital-de/documentation/architecture%20diagram.svg)